ikarus512/fcc1/README.md

 Optional features maybe to do in future:

-- TODO: List my reservations, show on map.
+- WISH: List my reservations, show on map.
-- TODO: List another user's reservations (search by his name), show on map.
+- WISH: List another user's reservations (search by his name), show on map.
-- TODO: Download photos using Google Place Photo API.
+- WISH: Download photos using Google Place Photo API.

 --------------------------------------------------------------------------------